 You might think since I blog about cancer, read numerous (I have no idea how many) cancer blogs, have written three books about cancer, read cancer books other people write, watch cancer movies and TV shows about cancer and deal with cancer treatment fallout every single day, I wouldn’t be surprised by the weight of this ton of bricks when it unexpectedly hits.

 But sometimes I am still surprised by the sheer weight of it all.

 I am surprised by the fact that I am still surprised, if this makes sense.
 And I’m not sure it does.

 I’m still “surprised” every time I walk through my cancer center’s doors and sit in an oncologist’s exam room talking about cancer – my cancer.
 I’m still surprised when I look at my reflection in the mirror.
 At times, I’m unrecognizable even to myself.
-I’m still surprised when I pop my little white pill, or as dear hubby calls it, my low-dose chemo pill, each morning.
+I’m still surprised when I pop my little white pill each morning.
 I’m still surprised when my toes feel numb and my joints ache so badly I don’t want to step out the door to take the walk I know I must.
 And on and on…

 But there are times when it’s more than a surprise.

 There are times when the realities of having had a cancer diagnosis along with a BRCA2+ revelation, hit me like a ton of bricks.

-Like the time dear hubby and I were joking around about our health issues while contemplating our retirement years.
+Like the time Dear Hubby and I were joking around about our health issues while contemplating retirement.
 In a cavalier manner I said to him,